kelu124/echomods/cletus/Readme.md

 ### TODO

-* Choose the design once the modules are done
+* Chose the servo
-* Get to work with Arthur

 ### DONE

-* Checking Arthur availability
+* Get a 3.5MHz piezo

 ### People